THE WORLD AROUND

 TIMELINE

-EARTH DAY, 2024
+EARTH DAY 2024

 YOUNG CLIMATE PRIZE CYCLE 02 LAUNCHES

 Applications and nominations open!
-The World Around is seeking 25 young climate designers, thinkers, makers and activists under the age of 25 to be be paired with their own mentor from the design community.
+The World Around is seeking 25 young climate designers, thinkers, makers and activists under the age of 25 to be paired with their own mentor from the design community.
 Three of the 25 will win a trip to New York City to present their work at The World Around Summit 2025.

-JULY, 2024
+JULY 2024

 APPLICATIONS CLOSE